dinmas7heritage-pixel/Salary-Data/README.md

 # 📘 README — Employee Salary Dataset

 ## 📂 File Name
-Employee_Salary_Data.xlsx
+`Employee_Salary_Data.xlsx`

 ---

 ## 📄 Description
-This dataset provides a comprehensive overview of employee demographics, education levels, job roles, years of experience, and corresponding salary levels.
+This dataset provides a comprehensive overview of employee demographics, education levels, job titles, years of professional experience, and salary information.
-It is designed to support analysis, visualization, and dashboard creation in **Microsoft Excel** and **Power BI**.

-The data enables exploration of workforce structure, salary trends, and experience-based compensation differences.
+It supports workforce and compensation analysis — helping identify patterns in salary distribution, experience, education, and gender representation.

+The dataset is ideal for **Excel dashboards**, **Power BI reports**, and **HR analytics projects** that aim to explore workforce diversity and pay trends.

+---

+## ❓ Business Questions
+These five key questions guide the analysis and visualization process:

+1. **What is the average salary across different job titles?**
+   *Purpose:* To determine which job roles offer the highest and lowest pay.

+2. **How does education level affect employee salary?**
+   *Purpose:* To see if higher education translates to better compensation.

+3. **Is there a gender pay gap within the organization?**
+   *Purpose:* To analyze if salary differences exist between male and female employees.

+4. **How does years of experience influence salary levels?**
+   *Purpose:* To understand how professional experience impacts earnings.

+5. **Which job titles have the highest number of employees?**
+   *Purpose:* To identify the most common roles within the workforce.

 ---